GabrielToroG/GtoroCryptoC/README.md

 DECISIONS <br />
 1- It was decided not to use push notification because I thought I could not use it. <br />
+2- It was decided to use the "Combine" library to make the API calls.

 QUESTIONS <br />